Continuous positive airway pressure: Mechanism

 CPAP therapy uses machines specifically designed to deliver a flow of air at a constant pressure.
 CPAP machines possess a motor that pressurizes room temperature air and delivers it through a hose connected to a mask or tube worn by the patient.
 This constant stream of air opens and keeps the upper airway unobstructed during inhalation and exhalation.
-Some CPAP machines have other features as well, such as heated humidifiers, and connectivity to allow data from during sleep to be viewed with a smartphone app.
+For the same reason, CPAP has been shown to ease snoring, even in subjects without sleep apnea Some CPAP machines have other features as well, such as heated humidifiers, and connectivity to allow data from during sleep to be viewed with a smartphone app.

 The therapy is an alternative to positive end-expiratory pressure (PEEP).
 Both modalities stent open the alveoli in the lungs and thus recruit more of the lung surface area for ventilation.
 However, while PEEP refers to devices that impose positive pressure only at the end of the exhalation, CPAP devices apply continuous positive airway pressure throughout the breathing cycle.
 Thus, the ventilator does not cycle during CPAP, no additional pressure greater than the level of CPAP is provided, and patients must initiate their breaths.